 1. in accordance with R. 4:37-2(a)

-2. If the action is contested and the papers have been sent by Trenton’s Clerk to a different location, an answer shall be filed with the deputy clerk of the Superior Court in the county of venue, unless and until that location has been designated as the location of the action, in which case an answer shall be filed with the clerk of the Superior Court in that location.
+2. If the action is contested and Trenton’s Clerk has sent the papers to a different location, an answer shall be filed with the deputy clerk of the Superior Court in the county of venue, unless and until that location has been designated as the location of the action, in which case an answer shall be filed with the clerk of the Superior Court in that location.

 3. return receipt requested